gangdong/gangdong.github.io/_posts/2020-04-01-Blog-travisci.markdown

 `GH_REF` environment variable can be set to "github.com/`user-name`/`repo-name`.git".

 Please note that the name of the environment variable and its value are both encoded in the string produced by “travis encrypt.”
 You must add the entry to your `.travis.yml` with key `secure` (*underneath the `env` key*).
-This makes the environment variable `GH_TOKEN` with value of PATs available to your program.
+This makes the environment variable `GH_TOKEN` with the value of PATs available to your program.

-Once you got the personal access token and encrypted, you can access the Github repo by below method:
+Once you got the personal access token and encrypted, you can access the Github repo by the below method:

 {% highlight shell %}
 https://${GH_TOKEN}@${GH_REF}" travis:gh-pages
 {% endhighlight %}

-With this method, you are able to avoid being request passphrase when accessing.
+With this method, you can avoid being request passphrase when accessing.

 ### Example
 I attached my blog project's [.travis.yml](https://github.com/gangdong/daviddong.github.io/blob/master/.travis.yml) file here as an example.